 Did you know that more than 20% of fruit and vegetables are lost between harvest and retail?
-This problem is larger than the produce itself, already a devastating reality.
+This global waste problem is larger than the produce itself, and is already a devastating reality.
 It is also having a heavy impact on water shortages, with blue water attributable to food waste at around 6% of all total withdrawals.

 What’s Causing the Food Waste?